Listen to this episode:

 Jennifer McCalicher (03:16.51)

-Yeah, so most of the data that [the team] manages every single day is more on making sure the item numbers are correct, making sure descriptions are correct, along with pricing, unit measures, and sizing.
-We get into weights and things like that because we do have, as you saw, a very sensitive website where our customers can come on and place an order.
+Yeah, so most of the data that my team manages every single day is more on making sure the item numbers are correct, making sure descriptions are correct, along with pricing, unit measures, and sizing.
+We get into weights and things like that because we do have, as you saw, a very extensive website where our customers can come on and place an order.
 And we try to get as much information as we have up front so that they know what kind of product they're getting and making sure it's the right product.

 Matthew Stibbe (03:56.942)